Opening Film: 20th Jio MAMI Mumbai Film Festival

-Mard Ko Dard Nahi Hota might act as a restraint entertainer, limited in its reach but once you enter the zany and peppy world, you’re in for an eccentric ride.
-“I felt like Rocky Balboa”, possibly sums up the extravagant feel post a whacky adventure.
+Vasan Bala’s surreal usage of reference material somewhere makes a reverence towards Globalisation in a subtle manner; Surya’s superpower lies in hydration.
+Mard Ko Dard Nahi Hota might act as a restraint entertainer, limited in its reach but once you enter the zany and peppy world, you’re in for an eccentric comic ride.
+“I felt like Rocky Balboa”, the infamous punchline sums up feelings for the whacky entertainer.

 Copyright ©2018 Ninad Kulkarni.
 This article may not be reproduced in its entirety without permission.
 A link to this URL, instead, would be appreciated.